duong-dt/youtube-downloader/README.md

 Using `pip`: `pip install --upgrade pytubefix`.

-Or using `uv`: `uv install youtube-downloader-cli --upgrade --reinstall`.
+Or using `uv`: `uv install --upgrade --reinstall youtube-downloader-cli`.

 # Dependencies
 1. For CLI Application